infokiller/fasd/README.md

 Path to the fasd data file, default "$HOME/.fasd".

 $_FASD_BLACKLIST
-List of blacklisted strings.
+Bash array of blacklisted strings regexes.
 Commands matching them will not be processed.
 Default is "--help".

 $_FASD_SHIFT